romario5/ui-builder/README.md

 <div id="container"></div>
 ```

-Finally all that we must do is to told UIBuilder
+Finally all that we must to do is say UIBuilder
 to build right scheme in the right container (node or another element of the scheme instance):
 ```js
 var container = document.getElementById('container')